Appealing Connecticut DCF Substantiation Findings

 “Probable cause” is a very low standard of proof, not to be confused with the very discerning standard of proof in criminal cases which requires that guilt and criminal liability be proven “beyond a reasonable doubt.”

-The most important witness for your top Connecticut DCF Investigation Appeal lawyer to cross-examine is the lead DCF Investigator on your case.
+The most important witness for your attorney to cross-examine is the lead DCF Investigator on your case.
 They should be challenged on the accuracy of their DCF reports, the thoroughness of their investigation, and their reliance on hearsay versus direct evidence.

 As for other witnesses, it is sometimes helpful to compel witnesses such as therapists, pediatricians, school psychologists, guidance counselors, and police officers to testify at the Connecticut DCF appeal hearing.

-For all of these reasons, if Connecticut DCF allegations have been substantiated against you, you should definitely consider calling a Connecticut DCF lawyer attorney to discuss your appeal options and chances of success.
+For all of these reasons, if Connecticut DCF allegations have been substantiated against you, you should definitely consider calling a seasoned lawyer to discuss your appeal options and chances of success.

-So if you have been the target of a DCF investigation in Connecticut, and have had allegations of physical or emotional abuse and neglect substantiated against you, then consider contacting a DCF Appeal Lawyer at Christine Gertsch attorney at law today.
+If you have been the target of a DCF investigation in Connecticut, and have had allegations of physical or emotional abuse and neglect substantiated against you, then consider contacting a DCF Appeal Lawyer at The Connecticut Domestic Violence Information Center today.

 We are ready to take DCF to task on its substantiation findings.
 Too often we see DCF investigators run roughshod over Connecticut residents, without DCF adequately informing them of their rights and options.